ashterenli/asm/x86-dgemm/README.md

 Note also that L44,50-51 now have immediates, not registers, because the compiler knows all sizes.

-Still, I can't see in the asm the vector load of `b`.

 ## Same but with aligned load/store, `mmasm.c`.